szstonelee/gointernal/slice.md

 len=6 cap=6 [1 2 3 4 5 6]
 ```

-In f(), s is diffenent from a in terms of memory address.
-In Golang, every parameter is passed by copy.
+In f(), s is diffenent from b in terms of memory address.
+In Golang, every parameter is passed by value, i.e. a copy.

-But s has the same internal value of a, i.e. s->_ptr == a->_ptr.
+But s has the same internal value of b, i.e. s->_ptr == b->_ptr.

-When we save 4, 5, 6 to s, it saves the value to the backed array, which is the same array of a.
+When we save 4, 5, 6 to s, it saves the value to the backed array, which is the same array of b.

 So the last line output is [1 2 3 4 5 6].